-Non-Hodgkin's lymphoma, also called non-Hodgkin lymphoma, is cancer that originates in your lymphatic system, the disease-fighting network spread throughout your body.
+Non-Hodgkin's lymphoma is cancer that originates in your lymphatic system, the disease-fighting network spread throughout your body.
 In non-Hodgkin's lymphoma, tumors develop from lymphocytes — a type of white blood cell.

 - Painless, swollen lymph nodes in your neck, armpits or groin